We support academics and students with academic licenses and awards.

 And see potential research ideas if you’re looking for inspiration.

-The above reference for the article underpinning the PAPRIKA method is:
+The reference for the article explaining the PAPRIKA method underpinning 1000minds is:

 P Hansen & F Ombler (2008), “A new method for scoring multi-attribute value models using pairwise rankings of alternatives”, Journal of Multi-Criteria Decision Analysis 15, 87-107.